Dougarasu/termite-multiagent-system/README.md

 ## TO-DO List

-* Add a communication system for the ants, specially to identify clustered log areas
 * Add different types of logs
-* Add different A.I. (e.g. make smarter ants)
+* Add different A.I. (e.g. make smarter termites that can communicate to each other to find piled up log areas)